Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

-Even larger changes of the phase stability are possible in the presence of defect dipoles related to M-V$_O$ complexes with different switching kinetics, as shown exemplary for defects with $|u_D|=0.1$~(\AA) $\hat{z}$, i.e.\ $u_x=u_y=0$, in Fig.~\ref{fig:PD_u0.1}.
-Again, small cubic agglomerates have a minor impact on all phases due to their small {\it{active surface area}}.
-Besides that, the trends differ from the non-polar case.
-As the polarization of the T phase aligns with the direction of the defect dipoles, all other orderings have similar {\it{active surface area}} and $T_C^{C-T}$ increases until a critical point is induced by about 1\% defects.
-Additionally, the transition temperatures under heating for $T_C^{T-O}$ and $T_C^{O-R}$ decrease for small defect concentrations.
-Already 0.5~\% of defects randomly distributed in 2D or 3D thus reduce the thermal hysteresis of the T-O transition to 4~K. Analogous trends have been reported for external fields along $\langle 100\rangle$.\cite{maratheFirstprinciplesbasedCalculationElectrocaloric2016,maratheElectrocaloricEffectBaTiO32017,novakImpactCriticalPoint2013} In the tetragonal phase, the defect dipoles thus act as an internal electrical field along the direction of the defect dipoles whose strength can be adjusted with the concentration of the defects.
-However, in contrast to a homogenous external field also {\it{active surface area}} of defects and defect dilution contribute to the coupling between the internal field and the free dipoles.
-Thus both the change of $T_C^{C-T}$ and the critical defect concentration vary slightly between stripes and random distributions.
-In case of 2D agglomeration, the effective {\it{active surface area}} along $x$ and $y$ is again zero and the transition temperatures to O or R phases under cooling are not sensitive to the defect concentration.
-On the other hand, randomly distributed defects have an {\it{active surface area}} at their non-polar interfaces and thus induce a reduction of $T_C^{T-O}$ of more than $55$~K for 2~\% defects and also $T_C^{O-R}$ goes down with the defect concentration, see Fig.~\ref{fig:PD_u0.1}~(a).
-For 2D agglomerates with, e.g., $|u_D|=0.1$~(\AA) $\hat{x}$, the defects act similar to non-polar defects, cf.\ Fig.~\ref{app:PD_ux0.1}, with polarization along $x$ and $xy$ in the T and O phases and small changes of the transition temperatures, while $T_C^{O-R}$ decreases by $36$~K ($1$~\% of defects) and by $98$~K for a full defect plane for the R phase with polarization along $z$.
-Comparison between these defects and the non-polar ones shows that the former induces a slight increase of $T_C^{C-T}$ and a reduction of the thermal hysteresis at the T-O transition, while only in the latter case $T_C^{T-O}$ increases slightly for large defect concentrations.
+\rv{In case of 2D agglomeration, the effective {\it{active surface area}} along $x$ and $y$ is again zero and the transition temperatures to O or R phases under cooling are not sensitive to the defect concentration.
+On the other hand, randomly distributed defects have an {\it{active surface area}} at their non-polar interfaces and thus induce a reduction of $T_C^{\text{T-O}}$ of more than $55$~K for 2~\% defects and also $T_C^{\text{O-R}}$ goes down with the defect concentration, see Fig.~\ref{fig:PD_u0.1}~(a).
+For 2D agglomerates with, e.g., $|u_{\text{D}}|=0.1$~(\AA) $\hat{x}$, the defects act similar to non-polar defects, cf.\ Fig.~\ref{app:PD_ux0.1}, with polarization along $x$ and $xy$ in the T and O phases and small changes of the transition temperatures, while $T_C^{\text{O-R}}$ decreases by $36$~K ($1$~\% of defects) and by $98$~K for a full defect plane for the R phase with polarization along $z$.} Comparison between these defects and the non-polar ones shows that the former induces a slight increase of $T_C^{\text{C-T}}$ and a reduction of the thermal hysteresis at the T-O transition, while only in the latter case $T_C^{\text{T-O}}$ increases slightly for large defect concentrations.
 All these observations can be related to the small internal fields along $x$.